dbbaskette/plumchat/PROJECT.md

 - [x] Add a placeholder section for a Project Log at the top of `README.md`

 ## Phase: Project Scaffolding (Multi-Module Maven)
-- [ ] Create parent POM with dependencyManagement sourced from `versions.txt`
 - [x] Create parent POM with dependencyManagement sourced from `versions.txt`
 - [x] Create modules: `host/`, `mcp-schema-server/`, `mcp-query-server/`, `mcp-mgmt-server/`, `ui/`
 - [x] Root build succeeds with `mvn clean package`